walmartlabs/concord-website/training/includes/concord-1-beginner-2-concord.md

 Note:
 - quite abstract
 - very flexible what it does
-- like a conductor orchestrates musicians in a orchestra
+- like a conductor orchestrates musicians in an orchestra
 - https://en.wikipedia.org/wiki/Business_process_management